-The Company excludes certain other expenses that are the result of unplanned events to measure operating performance and current and future liquidity both with and without these expenses; and therefore, by providing this information, the Company believes management and the users of the financial statements are better able to understand the financial results of what the Company considers to be its organic, continuing operations.
+We exclude certain other expenses that are the result of unplanned events to measure operating performance and current and future liquidity both with and without these expenses; and therefore, by providing this information, we believe management and the users of the financial statements are better able to understand the financial results of what we consider to be our organic, continuing operations.
 Included in these expenses are items such as restructuring charges, asset impairments and other charges (credits), net.
 These events are unplanned and arose outside of the ordinary course of continuing operations.
-These items also include adjustments from changes in fair value of share-based instruments relating to the issuance of our common stock with security price guarantees payable in cash.
+These items include losses from the extinguishment of our convertible debt and adjustments from changes in fair value of share-based instruments relating to the issuance of our common stock with security price guarantees payable in cash.
+Other items such as consulting and professional services fees related to assessing strategic alternatives and our transformation program, and gains or losses on non-controlling strategic equity interests, are also excluded.

-The Company believes that providing the non-GAAP information to investors, in addition to the GAAP presentation, allows investors to view the financial results in the way management views the operating results.
-The Company further believes that providing this information allows investors to not only better understand the Company s financial performance, but more importantly, to evaluate the efficacy of the methodology and information used by management to evaluate and measure such performance.
+We believe that providing the non-GAAP information to investors, in addition to the GAAP presentation, allows investors to view the financial results in the way management views the operating results.
+We further believe that providing this information allows investors to not only better understand our financial performance, but more importantly, to evaluate the efficacy of the methodology and information used by management to evaluate and measure such performance.

 ITEM 9.01 Financial Statements and Exhibits

-- (d) Exhibits
+(d)Exhibits

-- 99.1 Press Release dated February 9, 2012 by Nuance Communications, Inc.
+99.1 Press Release dated November 16, 2015 by Nuance Communications, Inc.

-- 99.2 Supplemental Financial Information
+99.2 Supplemental Financial Information

 SIGNATURE

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.

 NUANCE COMMUNICATIONS, INC.

-Date: February 9, 2012

-By: /s/ Thomas Beaudoin

-Thomas Beaudoin

-Chief Financial Officer

-EXHIBIT INDEX

-- 99.1 Press Release dated February 9, 2012 by Nuance Communications, Inc.

-- 99.2 Supplemental Financial Information
+Date: November 16, 2015 By: /s/ Daniel D. Tempesta Daniel D. Tempesta Executive Vice President and Chief Financial Officer EXHIBIT INDEX 99.1 Press Release dated November 16, 2015 by Nuance Communications, Inc. 99.2 Supplemental Financial Information